aquova/chip8-book/src/frontend.md

 }
 ```

-Some of you might feel this is a bit hackish, and to be honest I somewhat agree with you.
+Some of you might feel this is a bit hackish (I somewhat agree with you).
 However, this is also how more 'sophisticated' systems work, with the exception that those CPUs usually have some way of notifying the screen that it's ready to redraw.
 Since the Chip-8 has no such mechanism nor any defined clock speed, this is a easier way to accomplish this task.

 If you run again, you might notice that it doesn't get very far before pausing.
 This is likely due to the fact that we never update our two timers, so the emulator has no concept of how long time has passed for its games.
 I mentioned earlier that the timers run once per frame, rather than at the clock speed, so we can modify the timers at the same point as when we modify the screen.